 The ABS explains that they take the balance sheet value of land from the national accounts to include as the land component of capital stock.
 We can observe in the chart below the rise in the value of the land balance sheet value against the estimate of MFP, and indeed against an estimate of the land balance if land values simply tracked inflation.
 Quite clearly, from about 2002 onwards the abnormal increase in the value of land lead to a flattening and falling estimate of MFP.
 More telling is that fall in all land asset values in 2009 lead immediately to an increase in the MFP measure, only for the next wave of land price escalation, especially FHOB stimulated residential land, to cause a deterioration in MFP during 2011.

 We can dig a little deeper into the ‘land balance sheet’ in the system of national accounts, and look closely at the type of increases in land value estimated.
 The chart below shows in blue the neutral holding gains – that is, the change in the value of land expected if prices tracked inflation.
-This measure is the result of In red we see the real holding gains, which are market-based increases in land values.
+In red we see the real holding gains, which are market-based increases in land values.
 As the ABS notes “Holding gains and losses accrue to the owners of assets and liabilities purely as a result of holding the assets or liabilities over time, without transforming them in any way”.
 In economic terms, they are pure rents.

 When red is greater than blue, we find a significant downward bias in the MFP estimate.
 It is really that simple.
 And we are not alone in this either.
 Spain’s land price boom resulted similar pattern of declining MFP during their land price boom in the early 2000s.